HenriqueNPinho/FEUP-COMP/README.md

 **CODE GENERATION:**

-We made a parser for this language(Java--) using the grammar that provided to us.
-Then we correct the lexical and syntactic errors, such as left recursion, we create the AST with information in the nodes and leafs that will be useful to us, then, with the AST done we create the Symbol Table and make a semantic Analysis.
-Finally, we generated JVM instruction to be accepted by jasmin.
+We start by generating the jasmin code for the Class, Fields and Constructor.
+Then we generate the code for the class methods, with the appropriate parameters and return type.
+We also assign registers to the local variables and then limit the locals size accordingly.

+After, we start generating the code for the instructions within the methods, such as variable declarations, assignments, return expressions, binary operations, etc. During this part we had difficulty generating the correct code for more complex instructions, such as complex arithmetic expressions, while cycles and extensive method calls.

 **PROS:**

+  - Grammar has no problems;
+  - We have a lot of semantic analysis;
+  - AST is well annotated;
+  - Symbol Table is correctly built;
-  - Works great for arithmetic operation.
+  - Works for simple instructions.

 **CONS:**

-  - Doesn't really work for anything other than that.
+  - Does not work for complex instructions;
   - Code could be better written and organized.